TUAT-Novice/DDPM_MNIST/README.md

 [https://drive.google.com/drive/folders/1Wk7Lcj2eInvZNo2ndPsumC8XtxPvjbcb?usp=sharing](https://drive.google.com/drive/folders/1Wk7Lcj2eInvZNo2ndPsumC8XtxPvjbcb?usp=sharing)

 You shoule put the file into the `./saved_models/` directory, or change the `model_path` variable in `main.py` to load the model.

-You can also check the git image from the link.
+You can also check the generation processes from the gif image from the link.